titixu/CodingChallenge2/README.md

 # Limitations / Assumptions
 * Invalid JSON data object will result hiding that data object from user.
 However, an error message will print in the console.
 This is to avoid showing multiple popup messages to user during multiple JSON errors occurred
-* No manaul Accessibility added to UI elements due to the complexity of no storyboard and nib are allowed
+* Limited Accessibility added to UI elements: Voiceover only for labels and buttons
 * Media title label are max in 3 lines in the collection cell which are suitable for this demo
 * For security issue, the app only allows HTTP call from thetvdb.com domain.
 As this demo appear to be that it only requires HTTP calls from thetvdb.com domain.
 For more HTTP calls to other domain please add these domains into "App Transport Security Settings" on Info.plist